sstaub/Ticker/README.md

 **Ticker(fptr callback, uint32_t interval, uint16_t repeats = 0, resolution_t resolution = MICROS)**<br>
 Creates a Ticker object
 - parameter callback for the function name you want to call
-- parameter interval sets the interval time in ms
+- parameter interval sets the interval time in ms or us when using MICROS_MICROS with the resolution parameter
-- parameter interval resolution can changed to us instead of ms with setting the parameter resolution to MICROS_MICROS
 - parameter repeats sets the number of repeats the callback should executed, 0 is endless
 - parameter resolution sets the internal resolution of the Ticker, it can MICROS, MICROS_MICROS or MILLIS